You must know this… it SHOULD be basic knowledge for every Karate Trainer

 Karate application: the maintenance of a Shiko-dachi or any other leg stance while executing Te Waza or Uke Waza Kihon

 P.S. – Always remember that all types of Strength play their role in Karate.
 You must have a balanced training planning so you can reach the best and healthier Karate you can – for you and your students.
-You will learn all you need with Karate Science Academy…
+You will learn all you need at Karate Science Academy…